BP-H/superNova_2177/README.md

 ## 🤝 UI Integration

 The `frontend_bridge` module exposes a lightweight router for the UI.
-Handlers register themselves with `register_route(name, func)` and are invoked through `dispatch_route`.
+Handlers register themselves with `register_route(name, func, description=None, category=None)` and are invoked through `dispatch_route`.

 A convenient read-only route `"list_routes"` returns the currently available route names.
+The `"help"` route provides a structured listing grouped by category.
 This can help debug which backend callbacks are present:

 ```python
 from frontend_bridge import dispatch_route